 Industry: B-to C manufacturing

 This case study was conducted for the Belden Brick Company, located in Canton, Ohio.
 This company sells its products mainly through distributors, and therefore its website has many pages given the huge product catalog.
-They hired an SEO company to create their SEO Strategy that has experience in the field – TKG SEO.
+They hired an SEO company that has experience in the field – TKG SEO.
 The problem at hand was how to enhance the existing website and make it work better for clients.
 The size of the site required a lot of consistency for a heavy increase in leads.